-- Get a boater’s guide for the county or counties you will be visiting so you can become familiar with the location of manatee speed zones before your trip.
+- Always obey posted speed zones.
+(If you will be in an unfamiliar area, look for a boater’s guide for the county or counties you will be visiting so you can become familiar with the location of manatee speed zones in advance.)

 - Stay in deep water channels when boating.
 Avoid boating over seagrass beds and shallow areas where manatees might be feeding.
 However, be aware that manatees also use deep water channels when traveling.